Back to blog

 Dux-Soup: budget option with trade-offs

-Dux-Soup has been in the LinkedIn automation space since 2016, making it one of the oldest tools in the category.
-It runs as a Chrome extension and automates profile visits, connection requests, and messaging.
-At $14.99/month, it is among the cheapest options available.
+Dux-Soup has been around since 2016, one of the oldest tools in the category.
+It runs as a Chrome extension automating profile visits, connection requests, and messaging, and it is among the cheapest options available.

 What works well: The price point is hard to beat.
 Basic automation (profile visits, connection requests with personalized notes, follow-up messages) works reliably.
 The tagging system helps organize prospects within LinkedIn.
 CSV export of prospect data is useful for building lead lists.